JELUTH/documentation/content/applications/finance/fiscal_localizations/argentina.rst

 financial account and configuration, e.g., 73 taxes for :guilabel:`Responsable Inscripto`.

 .. image:: argentina/automatic-tax-configuration.png
-   :align: center
    :alt: A list of AR Localization taxes with financial amount and configuration in Odoo.

-Taxes types
+Tax types
-***********
+*********

 Argentina has several tax types, the most common ones are:

-- :guilabel:`VAT`: this is the regular VAT and can have various percentages;
+- :guilabel:`VAT`: the regular VAT and can have various percentages
-- :guilabel:`Perception`: advance payment of a tax that is applied on invoices;
+- :guilabel:`Perception`: the advance payment of a tax that is applied on invoices
-- :guilabel:`Retention`: advance payment of a tax that is applied on payments.
+- :guilabel:`Retention`: the advance payment of a tax that is applied on payments

 Special taxes
 *************

-Some Argentinean taxes are not commonly used for all companies, and those less common options are labeled as inactive in Odoo by default.
+Some Argentinean taxes are not commonly used for all companies, and those less common options are considered inactive in Odoo by default.
 Before creating a new tax, be sure to check if that tax is not already included as inactive.
+To check this, look at the :guilabel:`Activate` column to see whether the icon is turned on :icon:`fa-toggle-on` or off :icon:`fa-toggle-off`.

 .. image:: argentina/special-inactive-taxes.png
-   :align: center
    :alt: A list showing less common Argentinean tax options, which are labeled as inactive in Odoo
          by default.